 It’s funny.
-Almost everywhere I read and listen, people are talking about the passive income that can be earned books and e-books online.
-Speakers at the National Speakers Association speak about it; magazines such as FastCompany and Wired write about it, and Tim Ferris even wrote a New York Times The Four Hour WorkWeek — about it.
+Almost everywhere I read and listen, people are talking about the passive income that can be earned selling books and e-books online.
+Speakers at the National Speakers Association meetings speak about it; magazines such as FastCompany and Wired write about it, and Tim Ferris even wrote a New York Times The Four Hour WorkWeek — about it.

 Yet almost everyone who actually writes online products (and speaks honestly about it) says the same thing: there’s really very little money in it and it takes an awful lot of time and effort.